guilopgar/ner-linking-demo/server/linking/README.md

 ### Setup and Execution Instructions
 ## 1. Processing the gazetteers
   - For each clinical entity type to be normalized, a gazetteer needs to be loaded, pre-processed and saved.
-For intance, to process the gazetteer corresponding to the "enfermedad" type, the following command must be executed:
+For instance, to process the gazetteer corresponding to the "enfermedad" type, the following command must be executed:

         python scripts/gazetteer_creation.py -g enfermedad